Teens arrested for vandalism in Chester also connected to school break-in, police say

 Additionally, investigators said vehicles and several trailers were damaged near Chester Muffler & Brake Center off W. Hundred Road around that time frame.

-“Security cameras were stolen from various locations, in addition to other damage,” a news release said.
+Police said several security cameras were stolen from various locations in addition to other damage.

-These crimes come around the same time Thomas Dale High School was broken into overnight.

 Several juvenile petitions were taken out against the teens, including breaking and entering, vandalism, possession of burglary tools and arson.